Participation

 Small Business (less than 10 employees)$1,0004

-• Influence the work being done by CGA committees (Including Data Reporting & Evaluation, Educational Programs & Marketing, Best Practices, and Technology)
+• Influence the work being done by CGA committees (Including Data Reporting & Evaluation, Educational Programs & Marketing, Best Practices, DPI Metrics, and Technology)

 • Ensure your stakeholder group is well represented